BuckShlegeris/BuckShlegeris.github.io/_posts/2016-07-31-counterfactuals.md

 -------

-Turns out that this line of reasoning really pisses a bunch of people off.
+Turns out that this line of reasoning really people off.
 You can view the comment shitstorm [here](https://www.facebook.com/bshlgrs/posts/10208229326305580).